Robert C. Pozen Director

 Jeffrey Rohaly, Senior Research Methodologist, Urban Institute.
 Rohaly develops and maintains the TPC’s microsimulation model of the federal tax system.

 Steve Rosenthal, Senior Fellow, Urban Institute.
 Rosenthal researches, speaks, and writes on a range of Federal income tax issues, with a particular focus on business taxes.
 He practiced tax law in Washington, D.C. for over 25 years, most recently as a partner at Ropes and Gray.
-Rosenthal was a Legislation Counsel with the Joint Committee on Taxation, where he helped draft tax rules for financial institutions, financial products, capital gains, and related areas.
-Last year, he served as staff director of the D.C.
+Last year, Rosenthal served as staff director of the D.C.
 Tax Revision Commission, where he helped develop, draft, and implement D.C.'s tax reform package, which was recently enacted by the D.C.
 Council.
 He is the former Chair of the Taxation Section of the District of Columbia Bar Association.

 Kim Rueben, Senior Fellow, Urban Institute.
 Rueben examines issues of state and local public finance focusing on state budget issues, intergovernmental relations, municipal bond markets, capital markets and the economics of education.
 She also heads the State & Local Finance Initiative at the Urban Institute, and is an adjunct fellow at the Public Policy Institute of California.